MbIXjkee/scope_manager/README.md

 ### Make ScopeManager available in the widget tree

-Wrap your app with `Scopes` widget, which will make `ScopeManager` available to all its descendants.
+Wrap your app with the `Scopes` widget, which will make `ScopeManager` available to all its descendants.

 ```dart
 /// Application widget.